TroniPM/DarkEden-With-Docker/README.md

  - Convert database dump (DARKEDEN.SQL) from mysql4.0.20-standard to mysql5.7
  - Populate mysql with file (DARKEDEN.SQL)

+# About Docker
+Docker is based on the idea of that you can package your code with dependencies into a deployable unit called a container.
+For a visual explanation, think of the shipping containers used for intermodal shipping.
+You put your package (code and dependencies) in the container, ship it using a boat or train (laptop or cloud) and when it arrives at its destination it works (runs) just like it did when it was shipped.
+Docker creates an isolated Linux process using software fences.
+The other part of the puzzle are images.
+Images are an artifact, essentially a snapshot of the contents a container is meant to run.
+Low overhead: Unlike virtual machine hypervisors, Docker is lightweight and very fast, containers are small and boot instantly.
+Gerry Fleming, 2015.

 # Build
 ### Dependencies
 ```sh